About the Programme

 Costs & Eligibility

-This programme is fully funded and available to businesses who are eligible under the European Regional Development Fund (ERDF) criteria, as follows:
+This programme is fully funded and is available to businesses which are eligible under the European Regional Development Fund (ERDF) criteria, as follows:

 - Based in Lancashire

-- Employ between 5 and 250 full-time equivalent (FTE) employees
+- Employ fewer than 250 full-time equivalent (FTE) employees

 - Annual turnover of less than €50 million (or the equivalent in GBP)